datacamp/courses-introduction-to-python/chapter4.md

 As Filip explained before, Numpy is great to do vector arithmetic.
 However, if you compare its functionality with regular Python lists, some things have changed.

 First of all, Numpy arrays cannot contain elements with different types.
+If you try to build such a list, some of the elments' types are changed to end up with a homogenous list.
+This is known as _type coercion_.

-If you try to build such a list, coercion takes place.
-Next, the typical arithmetic operators, such as `+`, `-`, `*` and `/` have a different meaning for regular Python lists and Numpy arrays.
+Second, the typical arithmetic operators, such as `+`, `-`, `*` and `/` have a different meaning for regular Python lists and Numpy arrays.

 Have a look at this line of code: